bigolol/disproveJavaDataDepViaKeyAndJoanaGui/README.md

 and **multipleClassesArrFalsePos** to the more complex ones **toyVoting** and **jzip**.
 Both **plusminusfalsepos** and **toyVoting** have been presented in the [HotSpot paper](https://formal.iti.kit.edu/biblio/?lang=en&key=BeckertBischofEA2017) mentioned above.

+## Future Development

+As of now, this repository will not be updated anymore and future development continues in the internal repository [py8074/keyjoana](https://git.scc.kit.edu/py8074/keyjoana).
+If you are interested in the current version, please contact us and we provide executables.
+Requests for sensible cooperations are also welcome.

 ## Contributors